 Requirements for SQL Server Always On Availability

-When using a Microsoft SQL Server Always On Availability (AOA) group as the back-end SQL Server, the database needs to be created and made part of the AOA group before installing Azure AD Connect.
+When using a Microsoft SQL Server Always On Availability (AOA) group as the back-end SQL Server, the database needs to be created and can be made part of the AOA group after installing Azure AD Connect.

 During installation, Azure AD Connect detects whether the SQL instance provided is enabled for AOA or not.
 When AOA is enabled, Azure AD Connect further figures out if SQL AOA is configured to use synchronous replication or asynchronous replication.